frehberg/async-hsm/README.md

 "The total code size is a few lines of code"

-"Parallel states are formed by multiple composites, bound by an async-await compsition."
+"Parallel states are formed by multiple composites, bound by an async-await composition."

 ## Features
 * Hierarchical State Compositions
-* Parallel States
-* Joining States
 * Asynchronous State Handler
 * Performant
+* Parallel State (example to be done)
+* Synchronization points between parallel composites (intended as next feature)

 ## License

-This work is dual-licensed under Apache 2.0 and GPL 2.0 (or any later version).
+This work is dual-licensed under Apache 2.0 OR MIT.
 You can choose between one of them if you use this work.

  SPDX-License-Identifier: Apache-2.0 OR MIT